 To find out more about this journey and book Click here.

-The Darwin desk, metamorphic chair and barometer will be sold during Hansons' Spring Fine Art Auction, which runs from March 28-April 4.
+The Darwin desk, metamorphic chair and barometer is due to be sold in a future Hansons' auction.
 To find out more, email [email protected]

 Image of Francis Darwin: Wikipedia